BrassIMAGAZINE

 Current Needs:

-“Currently looking for content on a range of topics, specifically education, career, insurance and real estate.”
-Submit query by email to contribute-at-brassmedia.com.
+“Currently looking for content on a range of topics, specifically education, career, insurance and real estate.
+Our (pay) scale ranges from $50 to $80 depending on how many articles each writer has published with us before. $10-$25 bonuses may be added on top of that for length or difficulty, and an extra $25 bonus may be awarded for excellence.
+Blog posts are paid after publication, 5 cents per word.”
+Submit query by email to contribute@brassmedia.com.

 Our (pay) scale ranges from $50 to $80 depending on how many articles each writer has published with us before. $10-$25 bonuses may be added on top of that for length or difficulty, and an extra $25 bonus may be awarded for excellence.
-Blog posts are paid after publication, 5 cents per word.

 Photos/Art: